jasilmeledath/Student-TimeTable-App/README.md

 A Node.js + Express + EJS web application for managing student timetables with an Apple Calendar-style interface.

+## 📖 Backstory

+As a student, I found it frustrating to navigate through a large, combined PDF timetable shared by my university.
+It made it hard to find my daily schedule quickly.
+So I built this app to simplify the process — allowing students to log in and view just their personalized timetable in an interactive, organized format.

 ## 🚀 Features

 - **Authentication System**